 We’re particularly keen for people to record stag beetles in the counties on the border of their known range including Cambridgeshire, Devon, Gloucestershire, Lincolnshire, Norfolk, Warwickshire, Worcestershire and Yorkshire.
 Please keep a special eye open if you’re visiting the following places: Richmond Park, Wimbledon Common, the New Forest and Epping Forest.

 Larvae feed on decaying wood under the ground.
 Adults can’t feed on solid food – they rely on the fat reserves built up whilst developing as a larva.
-They drink from sap runs and fallen soft fruit.
+They can use their feathery tongue to drink from sap runs and fallen soft fruit.

 Stag beetles spend most of their very long life cycle underground as a larva.
 This can be anywhere from three to seven years depending on the weather.
 Periods of very cold weather can extend the process.
 Once fully grown, the larvae leave the rotting wood they’ve been feeding on to build a large cocoon in the soil where they pupate and finally metamorphose into an adult.
 Adults spend the winter underground in the soil and usually emerge from mid-May onwards.
 By the end of August, most of them will have died.
 They do not survive the winter.
 During their short adult lives, male stag beetles spend their days sunning themselves to gather strength for the evening’s activities of flying in search of a mate.
 This is when you’re most likely to spot them.

+Males are often seen flying around at dusk searching for a mate.
+They will wrestle or fight other males using their enlarged antler-like jaws.
 Although they can fly, female beetles are most often seen walking around on the ground.
 Once they’ve mated, females return to the spot where they emerged, if there is enough rotting wood to feed their young, and dig down into the soil to lay their small, round eggs in rotting wood such as log piles, tree stumps and old fence posts.
-Males are often seen flying around at dusk searching for a mate.

 Predators such as cats, foxes, crows, kestrels and others tend to strike at the most vulnerable stage in the beetle’s life cycle, when adults are seeking to mate and lay eggs.
 Though this is largely natural predation, the rise in the numbers of magpies and carrion crows in the last decade may be having an impact on stag beetle populations.

 The most obvious problem for stag beetles is a significant loss of habitat.
-Many woodlands were sold for development during the inter-War years.
-The introduction of the Green Belt in 1947 did restrict suburban expansion but since then many of London’s surviving open spaces have sadly been developed, including many woodlands.
+Many of London’s surviving open spaces have sadly been developed, including many woodlands.
 Development will continue to reduce stag beetle habitats, but increased awareness of their existence can help defend the beetles against development.

-In addition the ‘tidying up’ of woodlands, parks and gardens has led to the removal of dead or decaying wood habitats which is the stag beetle larvae’s food source.
+In addition the tidying of woodlands, parks and gardens has led to the removal of dead or decaying wood habitats which is the stag beetle larvae’s food source.
 Tree surgery operations such as stump-grinding of felled trees removes a vital habitat for the beetle.
-Although ‘tidying up’ still continues in gardens, woodlands and park managers are now much more aware of the need to retain dead and decaying wood as part of the woodland ecosystem.
+Although tidying up still continues in gardens, woodlands and park managers are now much more aware of the need to retain dead and decaying wood as part of the woodland ecosystem.